 I will admit that some of the super similar looking nudibranchs do confuse me underwater, I still always smile when I see one.
 They are hard to find but really rather obvious to spot at the same time and they make a good look in the nooks and crannies worthwhile.

-The only thing to bear in mind when photographing these nudibranchs, or any for that matter, as they are small you will need to get close to the reef.
+The only thing to bear in mind when photographing a Pyjama Slug, or any for that matter, as they are small you will need to get close to the reef.
 Take a minute before you approach to ensure that you will not damage the reef around them as you get in for that shot.
 Be aware of where your dangling bits are and make sure you are not kicking bits of the coral or smothering other things with kicked up sand.

 The bottom line.